 Research

-Ion fluxes through ion channel proteins generate the bioelectricity or action potential, that runs our brain, perception of our environment, movements, and heartbeats.
-Ion channel dysfunction causes a myriad of diseases called channelopathies.
-Moreover, abnormal ion channel expression is associated with numerous cancer types.
+Ion fluxes through membrane ion channel proteins generate the bioelectric signals that underlie brain activity, perception of the environment, movement, and cardiac rhythm.
+Disruption of these electrical processes causes a broad spectrum of disorders known as channelopathies, and abnormal ion channel expression is increasingly associated with cancer progression.

 Techniques used in the lab